matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 }
 ```

-- What is a basic idea of state pattern?
+### What is a basic idea of state pattern?

 - Objects that maintain an internal State Machine can use this trick to reduce the hassle as new states are added
 - State machines have discrete States, each state can be represented by a member variable, all these member variables implement
 a common interface.

 ## Mediator pattern

 - The frame acts as the mediator so that non of the individual UI elements need to know about each other.
-- UI Elements are refered to as Colleagues
+- UI Elements are reffered to as Colleagues

     Button        TextBox
            \     /